dahas/WSL-DEV-Environment/README.md

-# Set up a LEMP Stack on Windows and initialise a PHP project from scratch
+# Set up a complete Development Stack on a Windows Machine using the Linux Subsystem WSL2.

 **Environment:**
 - Windows 10/11